wizzicollo/Rates/README.md

 Users can rate and review other users' projects.

 # SETUP/INSTALLATION.
-*** To view the app.Visit -> Rate-It-Out-Of-Ten
+*** To view the app.Visit -> Rates

-Clone this repo: git clone https://github.com/wizzicollo/Rate-It-Out-Of-Ten.
+Clone this repo: git clone https://github.com/wizzicollo/Rates.

 The repo comes in a zipped or compressed format.
 Extract to your prefered location and open it.